 Our Best Pick

-Kawai has already showed that they make excellent pianos (the ES8 won our advanced digital piano category), and their KDP110 was our favorite in this group.
+Kawai has already showed that they make excellent pianos (the ES920 won our advanced digital piano category), and their KDP120 was our favorite in this group.

-This digital piano uses Kawai’s Harmonic Imaging sound engine.
-Though it is one of Kawai’s more affordable, it’s no slouch.
+This instrument uses Kawai’s Harmonic Imaging sound engine.
+Although it is one of Kawai’s more affordable console models, it’s no slouch.

 A quick listen to demos (or better yet, actual hands-on experience) will show that the samples sound very natural.

-Much like the ES8, you can even modify parameters using Kawai’s Virtual Technician app.
+Much like the ES920, you can even modify various piano tone parameters using Kawai’s PianoRemote app.

-Sadly, the lack of a display makes it slightly harder to modify the parameters without external devices.
+Sadly, the lack of a display makes it slightly harder to make changes without using an external device.
 Thankfully, Bluetooth support makes connectivity a snap.

-Kawai’s RHCII action is used here is similar to the ES8’s RHIII action, despite being a price-level down.
+Kawai’s RHCII action used here is similar to the ES920’s RHIII action, despite being a price-level down.

-The key action is purely plastic and lacks the synthetic ivory and ebony surface textures we’ve seen on other digital pianos.
+The key action is purely plastic and lacks the synthetic ivory and ebony surface textures used on some of the competitors.

 Layer and Dual mode are included, but Split mode is strangely absent, though you get a single-track MIDI recorder.

-Five preset music books is an impressive bonus here, allowing you to practice and listen to up to 200 songs right on the piano.
-This is great for beginners, as they’re tailored to assist the learning process.
+Five preset music books is a nice bonus here, allowing you play back and practice over 200 songs right onboard.
+This is great for beginners, as the songs are tailored for piano students.

-Check the availability and current price of the Kawai KDP110 in your region:
+Check the availability and current price of the Kawai KDP120 in your region:

-Personally, I prefer the KDP110’s RHCII action, though the GH3 action has its supporters.
+Personally, I prefer the KDP120’s RHCII action, though the GH3 action has its supporters.
 The main point of discussion here is weight, as it’s even heavier than some actual acoustic pianos.

-The KDP110 proves you don’t need to break the bank for a good digital piano, so it gets our seal of approval.
+The Kawai KDP120 proves you don’t need to break the bank for a good digital piano, so it gets our seal of approval.